Bradley-Hower/201-reading-notes/class-01.md

 ## Semantics

-### <h1> vs <span>
+### h1 vs span

-Semantical elements are what give elements their role and meaning within a web page.
+**Semantical elements** are what give elements their role and meaning within a web page.
 The browser will treat these elements accordingly.
 So between `<h1>` and `<span>`, the browser will automatically size the prior as a heading, while the latter is relative and dependent on other elements of a page.

 This is the advantage of semantic elements.
 Semantic elements take away the relative factor of an element.
 It also adds readability for the coder.

 ## What Requires JavaScript?

-There are two things that require JavaScript, storing values and APIs.
+There are two things that require JavaScript, **storing values** and **APIs**.

 Storing values - By storing input values from the user, the webpage becomes dynamic.
 This greatly increases the interactivity of a page.
 It also greatly increases what can be done.